RavEthaners/RavEthaners/README.md

 ## 👋 About Me

 Hello!
 I'm **Ravel Kevin Ethan**, a passionate developer who loves creating innovative solutions and exploring the world of cybersecurity.
-Besides coding, I'm a huge anime fan, especially of Keqing and Furina!
+Besides coding, I'm a huge anime fan, especially of Silverwolf and Furina!

 - 🌱 Currently learning **Typescript, Android Studio**
 - 💬 Ask me about **Trading Bots, Cybersecurity, Anime**